 In its chivalric and ecclesiastical capacity as a historical institution, the Templar Order is also recognized by registered United Nations (UN) non-governmental organization (NGO) status, as a chartered governmental permanent member and sponsor of Non-Profit UN registered NGO institutions.

-The Order of the Temple of Solomon is truly the only “Knights Templar” organization in the world to have: (1) full sovereign nation-state status under international law, (2) full and autonomous ecclesiastical authority, (3) United Nations status, and (4) a direct legalized connection to the full substance and heritage of the original 12th century Knights Templar.
+The Order of the Temple of Solomon is truly the only “Knights Templar” organization in the world to have: (1) full sovereign nation-state status under international law, (2) full and autonomous ecclesiastical authority, (3) recognition of registered United Nations status, (4) a direct legalized connection to the original sovereign and Magistral authority of the Order, and (5) the full substance and heritage of the original 12th century Knights Templar.
 As such, it is the only historical institution in the world having complete legitimacy and exclusive authority as the authentic continuation of the original “Knights Templar”.
-(The reality of this legal fact is backed by voluminous academic evidence in the historical record, supported by substantive international law.)

 Authentic Name of the Original Order